-You will continue this sequence between the first and second rows until completed, then continue until the entire snuffle mat is finished.
+Continue this sequence between the first and second rows until completed, then continue until the entire snuffle mat is finished.
 Flip it over, and check that all the holes are filled with a knotted strip, and fill in where necessary.
-Finally, flip your mat loose-strip side up and fluff your mat so the strips stand up like fingers.
+Finally, flip it so that the top of the mat shows the loose strip side up, and fluff your mat so the strips stand up like fingers.

-Snuffle mats are not a huge learning curve for your dog, or you, but there are a few things to consider and tips that make the game and mealtime tons of fun for him.
+A snuffle mat is not usually a huge learning curve for your dog, or you, but there are a few things to consider and tips that make the game more fun in a dog's mind.
 Remember, variety is the spice of life — for dogs, too!
-First, the treats need to be extra tasty to pique his interest, and change them up each time you play, to keep his interest.
+First, use treats that stimulate a dog's sense of taste, so he wants to find them, and change them up each time you play, to keep his interest.
 The last thing you want is for the game to become boring.
-If you're using the snuffle mat for main meals, try a few flavors of a kibble brand he's accustomed to eating so he never knows what to expect for dinner.

-When you introduce your snuffle mat to your pup, just drop a couple of treats on top — don't hide them.
-Then say your dog's name followed by "find it" or something similar.
-When your dog finds and eats them, praise him, then have him sit still and wait while you load the mat, hiding each treat or kibble in between the fluffy folds of the strips right at the base where the strip meets the mat, plus sprinkle a few on top he can see and eat without any effort, before he hunts for the others that he can only smell.
+When you introduce your snuffle mat to your pup the first time, just drop a couple of treats on top — don't hide them.
+When your dog finds and eats them, praise them and do it again.
+Once your dog understands the pattern, gradually increase the "difficulty" by hiding the treats in between the fluffy folds of the strips right at the base where the strip meets the mat.

 Snuffle mat precautions and maintenance

-Snuffle mats and dogs need to be monitored.
-Even though dry treats and food are best (otherwise, you'll be washing the mat often to remove odors and bacteria), over time, the odor and flavor of the food will become infused into the fabric and may tempt your dog to chew the fleece fingers.
-For this reason, always carefully supervise every mealtime or treat session with the snuffle mat and never leave your dog on his own with a snuffle mat nearby where he can grab it.
+Even though dry treats and food are best (otherwise, you'll be throwing the mat into the washer to remove odors and bacteria), over time, the odor and flavor of the food will become infused into the fabric and may tempt your dog to chew the fleece fingers.
+For this reason, always carefully supervise every mealtime or treat session with this mat and never leave your dog on his own with a snuffle mat nearby where he can grab it.

 Safely store your snuffle mat in a place inaccessible to your dog, such as a locked cabinet or upper kitchen cupboard.
 Should they be ingested, the strips present a swallowing hazard and could potentially require surgery to remove them.